-Warnings about “excessive vitamin D intakes” being dangerous are misleading, as toxicity has not been demonstrated until you hit blood levels above 200 ng/mL (500 nmol/L) & as long as you take a You also need Vit K2 so it is advised to take a supplement which contains the correct ratios of Vitamin D3 & K2 especially in the winter or if you don’t expose your body to sun when it is high in the sky.
+Warnings about “excessive vitamin D intakes” being dangerous are misleading, as toxicity has not been demonstrated until you hit blood levels above 200 ng/mL (500 nmol/L).
+It is far more effective taken with Vitamin K2 so it is advisable to take a supplement which contains the correct ratios of Vitamin D3 & K2 especially in the winter or if you don’t expose your body to sun when it is high in the sky.
 Older people need higher doses.

 It also helps if you reduce your eating window to eight hours (many people eat for 12-16 hours per day), making sure the last food you eat is at least three hours before you go to bed.

-A compound found in licorice root appears to prevent SARS-CoV-2 reproduction and inhibit proinflammatory cytokines, has anti-inflammatory and neuroprotective properties, modulates the immune system and helps improve lung function.
+A compound found in liquorice root appears to prevent SARS-CoV-2 reproduction and inhibit proinflammatory cytokines, has anti-inflammatory and neuroprotective properties, modulates the immune system and helps improve lung function.

-Seats Better to book a seat near the front exit so that you can get off quickly into the fresh air on landing and by the window rather than the aisle so you are more distanced.
+Seats Better to book a seat near the front exit (or rear when used – most planes to Agadir use both) so that you can get off quickly into the fresh air on landing and by the window rather than the aisle, so you are more distanced.

 When you arrive at Agadir the airport is small and very airy.
 Our own staff will pick you up.